-$\mathbf{D}{\text{Communion of the Body and Blood of our Saviour Christ, must}^{\text{EARLY beloved in the Lord, ye who mind to come to the holy}$ consider how Saint Paul exhorteth all persons diligently to try and examine themselves, before they presume to eat of that Bread, and drink of that Cup.
+$D{ ext{mind to come to the Holy Communion}}^{ ext{EARLY beloved in the Lord, ye who}}$ of the Body and Blood of our Saviour Christ, must consider how St. Paul exhorteth all persons diligently to try and examine themselves, before they presume to eat of that Bread, and drink of that Cup.
 For as the benefit is great, if with a true penitent heart and lively faith we receive that holy Sacrament; so is the danger great, if we receive the same unworthily.
-Judge therefore vourselves, brethren, that we be not judged of the Lord; repent ve truly for your sins past; have a lively and steadfast faith in Christ our Saviour; amend your lives, and be in perfect charity with all men; so shall ve be meet partakers of those holy mysteries.
-And above all things ve must give most humble and hearty thanks to God, the Father, the Son, and the Holy Ghost, for the redemption of the world by the death and passion of our Saviour Christ, both God and man: who did humble himself, even to the death upon the Cross, for us, miserable sinners, who lay in darkness and the shadow of death; that he might make us the children of God, and exalt us to everlasting life.
-And to the end that we should always remember the exceeding great love of our Master, and only Saviour, Jesus Christ, thus dying for us, and the innumerable benefits which by his precious blood-shedding he hath obtained for us; he hath instituted and ordained holy mysteries as pledges of his love, and for a continual remembrance of his death, to our great and endless comfort.
-To Him therefore, with the Father and the Holy Ghost, let us give (as we are most bounden) continual thanks; submitting ourselves wholly to his holy will and pleasure, and studying to serve him in true holiness and righteousness all the days of our life.
+Judge therefore your-selves, brethren, that ye be not judged of the Lord; repent ye truly for your sins past; have a lively and steadfast faith in Christ our Saviour: amend your lives, and be in perfect charity with all men; so shallye be meet partakers of those holy mysteries.
+And above all things ve must give most humble and hearty thanks to God, the Father, the Son, and the Holy Ghost, for the redemption of the world by the death and passion of our Saviour Christ, both God and man; who did humble himself, even to the death upon the Cross, for us. miserable sinners, who lav in darkness and the shadow of death; that he might make us the children of God, and exalt us to everlasting life.
+And to the end that we should always remember the exceeding great love of our Master and only Saviour, Jesus Christ, thus dying for us, and the innumerable benefits which by his precious blood-shedding he hath obtained for us; he hath instituted and ordained holy mysteries, as pledges of his love, and for a continual remembrance of his death, to our great and endless comfort.
+To him therefore, with the Father and the Holy Ghost, let us give (as we are most bounden,) continual thanks; submitting ourselves wholly to his holy will and pleasure, and studying to Serve him in true holiness and righteousness all the days of our life.
 Amen.

-$\P{\ Then\ shall\ the\ Priests ay\ to\ those\ who\ come\ to\ receive\ the\ Holy\ Communion,}$
+¶ Then shall the Bishop say to those who come to receive the Holy Communion,

-YE who do truly and earnestly repent you of your sins, and are in love and charity with your neighbors, and intend to lead a new life, following the commandments of God, and walking from henceforth in his holy ways; Draw near with faith, and take this holy Sacrament to your comfort; and make your humble confession to Almighty God, devoutly kneeling.
+YE Who do truly and earnestly repent you of your Sins, and are in love and charity with your neighbours, and intend to lead a new life, following the command-ments of God, and walking from hence-forth in his holy ways; Draw near with faith, and take this holy Sacrament to your comfort; and make your humble confession to Almighty God, devoutly kneeling.

-¶ Then shall this general Confession be made, by the Priest and all those who are minded to receive the Holy Communion, humbly kneeling.
+¶ Then shall this General Confession be made, by the Bishop and all those who are minded to receive the Holy Communion, humbly kneeling.

-ALMIGHTY God Father of our Lord Jesus Christ, Maker of all things, Judge of all men; We acknowledge and bewail our manifold sins and wickedness, Which we, from time to time, most grievously have committed, By thought, word, and deed, Against thy Divine Majesty, Provoking most justly thy wrath and indignation against us.
-We do earnestly repent, and are heartily sorry for these our misdoings; The remembrance of them is grievous unto us; The burden of them is intolerable.
-Have mercy upon us, Have mercy upon us, most merciful Father; For thy Son our Lord Jesus Christ's sake, Forgive us all that is past; And grant that we may ever hereafter Serve and please thee In newness of life, To the honour and glory of thy Name; Through Jesus Christ our Lord.
+ALMIGHTY God, Father of our Lord Jesus Christ, Maker all things, Judge of all men: We acknowledge and bewail our manifold sins and wickedness, Which we, from time to time, most grievously have committed, By thought, word, and deed, Against thy Divine Majesty, Provoking most justly thy wrath and indignation against us.
+We do earnestly repent And are heartily Sorry for these our misdoings: The remem-brance of them is grievous unto us: The burden of them is intolerable.
+Have mercy upon us, Have mercy upon us, most merciful Father; For thy Son our Lord Jesus Christ's sake, Forgive us all that is past; And grant that we may ever here-after Serve and please thee In newness of life, To the honour and glory of thy Name; Through Jesus Christ our Lord.
 Amen.

-¶ Then shall the Priest (the Bishop, if he be present) stand up, and turning to the People, say,
+¶ Then shall the Bishop stand up, and turning to the People, say,